bfuchs18/R01_Marketing/docs/DataManual.md

 ##  Directory Organization

-Data are stored in 2 folders: untouchedRaw/ and bids/.
-These folders can be located on 2 servers:
+Data are stored on 2 servers:

-1. On OneDrive in ParticipantData/
+1. OneDrive (The cloud storage service used by Penn State)
-2. On Roar Collab in R01_Marketing/
+2. Roar Collab (Penn State's High Performance Computing Cluster)

-While different data are stored on each server for accessabilty and storage reasons (e.g., imaging data is only stored on Roar Collab), ParticipantData/ (OneDrive) and R01_Marketing/ (Roar Collab) could be synced across servers due to the same directory structure (however, imaging data is too large to be stored in OneDrive).
+Survey and task data are stored on both servers, while imaging data is stored on Roar Collab only (due to file size).

+Data on OneDrive are stored in the folder: b-childfoodlab_Shared/Active_Studies/MarketingResilienceRO1_8242020/ParticipantData

+Data on Roar Collab are stored in the folder: storage/group/klk37/default/R01_Marketing

 On OneDrive, the directory structure looks like:
 - b-childfoodlab_Shared